ddttom/doc2web/docs/prd.md

 - HTML output should follow web best practices with external CSS files
 - Images should be properly extracted and referenced
 - Unicode and international character support
+- Hierarchical lists should maintain proper nesting and numbering

 ## 4. Technical Specifications